 - Depending on UE capability, 2 FDD E-UTRA inter-frequency carriers.

-Editor’s note: FFS measurement capability on number of NGSO satellites

 4.7A.2.1.5 Maximum interruption in paging reception for Category M1 UEs in normal coverage

 The requirements in this section apply for the UE in the normal coverage area of the serving cell served by a satellite access node.